 Developing Mozilla addons has been rewarding and fun.
 Participating to the Mozilla project (very moderately) has been a great experience.
 In my opinion, Mozilla is unique.
 It’s an important, open and non-profit tech company.
 It builds cutting-edge technology, and brings together high-profile developers.
 It has praiseworthy goals.
 And I’ve been relying on Mozilla products since 1999.

 But the evolution of the technologies used in FireTray (XUL and GTK mainly) has made the development of this addon tedious.
 To the point where I think there is not much future for this addon.
 Here are the most important reasons:

 - Deprecation of XUL, XPCOM, and the permissive add-on model

 - GtkStatusIcon has been deprecated in 3.14.
 You should consider using notifications or more modern platform-specific APIs instead._

 - AppIndicators StatusNotifierItem make Linux support across distributions problematic.
 Not speaking of the advent of Wayland.

 - Thunderbird, the future, mozilla-central and comm-central explains why Thunderbird will have to break away from Mozilla.

-This is why I will move forward and cease development for my Mozilla addons starting now.
+This is why I will move on and cease development for my Mozilla addons.

 Mozilla dropping the email area has been a bit of a shock.
 Because email has been a core component of the internet, and will probably remain so for a while.
 First thing you need when subscribing to a web service is to provide an email address.
 An email client is a great tool for empowering users to keep control over their personal data.